Trail Projects

 Listed from east to west, here is a snapshot of projects identified/underway/completed by the Centennial Trail Coordinating Council:

 Also known as "Minnehaha Rocks," this Spokane County Park borders Upriver Dam, the Centennial Trail across Upriver Drive, and offers popular access to rock climbing and Beacon Hill Trail System.
 Renovations are needed to upgrade user access and bring a more positive public use of the park.
+Construction will occur in late 2024 through 2025.
 Friends of the Centennial Trail have pledged $15,000 in matching grant funds in support of the project.
-Learn more
+Learn more - Mile 19 Greene Street Trailhead (construction underway!)

 US395 North Spokane Corridor from Francis Avenue, south to I-90 includes Children of the Sun Trail.
 It will intersect with Spokane River Centennial Trail here.
 This project scope includes everything from Carlisle Street on the north to Mission Avenue on the south.
 Greene Street Trailhead will not change.
 A crosswalk to the trailhead will be added on Upriver Drive.
 Two ways to depart Children of the Sun Trail on the north bank: stairs with a gutter for bike wheels and a pathway to Ralph Street.